GovTechSG/apex-cloud-docs/docs/publisher/publish-api.md

 ## API Method

-API Method display the list of method and it provides build-in test to check if APIs is functioning as expected before publication.
+API Method display the list of method(s) and it provides build-in test to check if APIs is functioning as expected before publication.

 1. Click **API > Frontend API view**.
 2. **Select API > click API Method** tab